 - We offer a wide range of sailing opportunities.
 Our lake at Hedgecourt is open all the year round and there are organised club activities there between March and December.
 We also have around 20 coastal cruising or racing events in our calendar each year.

 - We make it a priority to support and encourage younger members.
 Each month we hold a Saturday Club at which young people can develop their experience.
 We also hold a Junior Helm Week during school summer holidays and take groups of teenagers to the coast for residential weekends twice each year.

 Most of the limitations on what we can offer as a club come from the fact that we value its essentially friendly and informal character, and don't want it to become more commercial in nature.
 So:

 - Although we are proud to be a recognised RYA training centre, and offer a range of courses for beginners and improvers, there is a limit on the number of such courses that we can run, given that they are all delivered by volunteers, so that places may be limited.
 However if you are unable to secure a place on one of our own courses we are happy to suggest alternative training opportunities at commercially run centres.

 - Although the club does own a small number of boats which we use on our training courses, we don't offer the opportunity to hire these on an occasional basis.
-In certain circumstances it may be possible to use one of the Club's boats to take part in one of our racing or cruising events, in which case there would be a nominal charge.
+In certain circumstances it may be possible to use one of the Club's boats to take part in one of our racing or cruising events.
 However we do make a number of club boats available for use at our monthly Saturday Club (for both young people and adults).
 And members are always happy to give advice on suitable boats for sailing at the lake or elsewhere.

 - Although our club house offers good basic facilities, we do not have a bar or provide any catering services.
 However we do have a simply equipped galley area, and we organise two or three social events each year at venues in the nearby area.